-You can help to reduce the visual impact of fireworks by keeping curtains and blinds closed – it can be worth using black-out blinds, or adding a duvet or blanket over your regular curtains if they’re thin.
-This will muffle the sound, too.
+When fireworks start, you can help to reduce the visual impact by keeping curtains and blinds closed – it can be worth using black-out blinds, or adding a duvet or blanket over your regular curtains if they’re thin.
+This will muffle the sound of fireworks, too.

 Invest in a Thundershirt

 Thundershirts or wrap shirts give your dog the feeling of a comforting hug, and lots of dogs find them calming.
-Order in advance and get your dog used to the feeling before the bangs start for best effect.
+For best effect, order in advance and let your dog get used to the feeling of wearing one before the bangs start.

 Keep the lights on

-By keeping some lights on, shutting the curtains and providing secondary curtaining, you’ll reduce the contrast of any flashing lights outside, and muffle the sound too.
+By keeping some lights on you’ll reduce the contrast of any flashing lights outside.

-Exercising your dog before dusk will reduce your chances of experiencing fireworks whilst out and about.
-It’s really important to keep your dog on a lead – if a firework were to go off and startle your dog they may run away or into the road.
+Exercising your dog before dusk will reduce your chances of experiencing fireworks whilst out and about on bonfire night.
+It’s important to keep your dog on a lead – if a firework were to go off and startle your dog they may run away or into the road.
 The double security of a harness and a collar can make sense in fireworks season.

 Skip the displays

-It’s also important to never take your dog to an event where there are likely to be fireworks – even if you don’t think that they are afraid.
+We’d recommend never taking your dog to a fireworks display or an event where there are likely to be fireworks – even if you don’t think that they are afraid.
 You may not spot the subtle signs that they’re uncomfortable in all the excitement, and any accidents could see them become fearful in the future.

 Make sure your dog stays inside so that they don’t bolt or escape.
-Be really careful when opening your door to visitors, keep windows shut, and try not to take trips to the garden when there is a chance of fireworks happening.
+Take extra care when opening your door to visitors, keep windows shut, and try not to take trips to the garden when there is a chance of fireworks happening.

 Update their chip and check their collar or harness

 Is your dog’s collar or harness in good condition?
 Is your pet micro-chipped and wearing an identity tag?
 This is important for cats too – running away is a common stress response so it’s important to take every precaution.
-If they need a toilet trip after dark, pop their collar or harness and lead on – scared dogs are the ultimate escape artists, so don’t take the risk.
+If they need a toilet trip after dark, pop their collar or harness and lead on – if your dogs scared of fireworks, it'll become the ultimate escape artists, so don’t take the risk.